sarmate/mathpad/README.md

-Mathpad is a javascript library for creating maths web contents.
+Mathpad is a javascript library for creating math web contents.

 The officials links are :